hexed-workshop/hexed-workshop.github.io/content/call-for-papers.md

 ## Publication

-We plan to publish the Research and Position papers presented at HEXED through the established proceedings publication platform CEUR-WS.
+We plan to publish accept Research and Position papers presented at HEXED through the established proceedings publication platform CEUR-WS.
 Papers will be linked on the workshop website.